semanticist21/react-audio-waveform/README.md

 | `thumbHoverColor` | `string` | `"#64748b"` | Thumb color on hover |
 | `thickness` | `number` | `6` | Scrollbar thickness in pixels |

+---

 ## Styling

-Components accept `className` prop for styling.
+Components accept `className` and `style` props.
 They render canvas elements that can be styled with CSS.

 ```tsx
 <AudioWaveform